 He teaches programs that address questions about the relationship between politics, social justice, violence and history, with a particular focus on the Middle East, but also on broader international political developments.
 Every three years he teaches a program that includes a study abroad component (Spring Quarter) to Egypt and Turkey.

-Fall, Winter with Spring 2014-15: TBA: Middle East Studies program with Spring Study Abroad to Turkey and Egypt.
+Fall, Winter with Spring 2014-15: Landscapes of Faith and Power in the Eastern Mediterranean.
+Middle East Studies program with Spring Study Abroad to Turkey and Egypt.

 Fall/Winter 2013-14: Alternatives to Capitalist Globalization.
 This program will explore and critically analyze the diverse social movements and alternative visions for creating more just global and national institutions and societies.